EvaLok/schema-org-json-ld/README.md

 work-in-progress; currently only supports `Product` and `Offer` schema.org `Thing`s, along with some (but not all) of their essential properties.
 Pull Requests welcome!

+## install
+`composer require evabee/schema-org-json-ld`

+please note that the alternative vendor name is correct. due to packagist wanting excessive Github permissions i'm locked out of the default vendor namespace.

 ### example usage

 ```php